TimonPost/cargo-toml-format/README.md

 This is an in-progress, non-production-ready, comments-preserving, cargo TOML file formatting library.
 See the lists below for detailed information on what formatting is supported.

+## How to use

+You can use this tool, its not a cargo published binary yet, see `main.rs` or the tests as examples on how to use this library from code.
+There are test for all cases that are guaranteed to work.
+However, sorting/ordering/formatting does require a certain order in order to work properly.
+Adviced is to do your toml formatting in phases rather then all features at once.

 ## Definitions

 First, the definitions used in this document.